Blu-Ray: Next Generation Optical Storage Medium

 Blu-Ray is Sony/Phillips entry into next-generation optical storage mediums.
 This disc technology, along with what is gearing up to be its primary competition HD DVD, use blue lasers instead of red lasers used by conventional DVD.
 The blue laser has a tighter beam and literally allows it to read data from discs packed with substantially greater data.
 The 405nm wavelength of the blue laser is significantly shorter than red laser's 650nm.
 This translates into the laser being able to pick up more densely packed data writing to the same sized disc.

 Find our Lowest Possible Price!
-Search for Dvd-r Blank Discs
+Search for Blank Dvds For Sale

 The effect of the Blu-Ray's implementation is that it can read 22 Gigabytes of data stored on one of its optical discs compared to DVD's 6 Gigs of data.
 Blu-Ray is not the only blue laser optical storage format - the nearest competitor is HD DVD, which was also developed to improve upon the storage limitation of the conventional DVD disc.
 But in the contest of technical superiority, Blu-Ray has it.
 HD DVD has the capacity to hold 17 Gigabytes of data, making it fall just short of Blu-Ray.